 From time to time we acquire other businesses, technologies and teams.
-For example, in 2013 we completed the acquisition of KinoPoisk LLC, a website dedicated to movies, television programs and celebrities.
-In 2014 we completed the acquisitions of KitLocate Ltd., a developer of an energy efficient geolocation technology for mobile devices, Auto.ru, a Russian online auto classifieds site, the ADFOX advertising technology platform, and several others.
+For example, in 2013 we completed the acquisition of KinoPoisk LLC, a website dedicated to movies, television programs and celebrities; in 2014 we completed the acquisitions of KitLocate Ltd., a developer of an energy efficient geolocation technology for mobile devices, Auto.ru, a Russian online auto classifieds site, the ADFOX advertising technology platform, and several others; and in 2015 we purchased the RosTaxi fleet management application and computerization of taxi operations, and certain intellectual property assets from Agnitum, a developer of internet security products.
+In February 2016, we signed a definitive agreement for the acquisition of the office complex in which our Russian headquarters is located in central Moscow.

 We continue to evaluate selected potential acquisitions and, from time to time, may engage in discussions regarding potential acquisitions.
 The acquisition and integration of new businesses or technologies pose significant risks to our existing operations, including:

-additional demands placed on our management, who are also responsible for managing our existing operations;

-increased overall operating complexity of our business, requiring greater personnel and other resources;

-difficulties in expanding beyond our core expertise;

-significant initial cash expenditures or share dilution in connection with acquiring and integrating new businesses; and legal risks (including potential claims of the counterparty or of third parties), which may result from our lack of expertise in the field of the target's business, an incomplete or improper due diligence, misrepresentations by counterparties, and/or other causes.
+- additional demands placed on our management, who are also responsible for managing our existing operations; - increased overall operating complexity of our business, requiring greater personnel and other resources; - difficulties in expanding beyond our core expertise; - significant initial cash expenditures or share dilution in connection with acquiring and integrating new businesses; and - legal risks (including potential claims of the counterparty or of third parties), which may result from our lack of expertise in the field of the target's business, incomplete or improper due diligence, misrepresentations by counterparties, and/or other causes.

-The integration of new businesses present a number of challenges, including differing cultures or management styles, poor financial records or internal controls on the part of the acquired companies, and an inability to establish control over cash flows.
+The integration of new businesses presents a number of challenges, including differing cultures or management styles, poor financial records or internal controls on the part of the acquired companies, and an inability to establish control over cash flows.
 Furthermore, even if we are successful in integrating new businesses, expected cost and operating efficiencies may not materialize, the financial benefits from the acquisition may be less than anticipated, and we could be required to record impairment changes in respect of underperforming assets.